bconf-lang/bconf/SPEC.md

 It's important to understand the difference between a variable's actual value (the data to be imported and what should actually be used) and the import instruction (the values assigned to the variable inside the object).

 -   Actual Value: This is the value defined for the variable in the source file.
 It's the value that will be made available in your current file.
--   Import Instruction: This is the value assigned to the variable inside the import node object.
+-   Import Instruction: This is the value assigned to the variable inside the import statement object.

 ```bconf
 // common.bconf